roman-milk/roman-milk.github.io/teacher-undressed.md

+===

-  ****** Teacher Undressed Ch.
-07 ****** byStoryTeller07© After dinner William had to decide what to do with them.
+After dinner William had to decide what to do with them.
 Of course he wanted to play with his two teachers, but there were long term plans to be made.
 The teaches were buying expensive sexy clothes, under his hypnotic instructions.
 Unable to afford them, they were getting into financial trouble.
 That problem had been solved by getting Vicky to move in with May, to share their expenses.

   It showed how careful he had to be when instructing them, as there always seemed to be unforeseen consequences.
 In class this evening they had both let the guys finger them to an orgasm.
 For William it was a nasty reminder to be careful how he directed them to behave.
 It was import to tell them what NOT to do, as well as what to do.
 He was supposed to look after them, yet he let them down.
 The weekend had arrived so he could spend time setting the rules on how they should behave.